West Seventh, Saint Paul

-West Seventh is a neighborhood in Saint Paul, Minnesota, United States.
-This area is colloquially known as the West End, and is not to be confused with the West Side, a different neighborhood.
-The West End lies at the base of Summit Hill and along the western bluffs of the Mississippi River, spanning the entire length of West Seventh Street, or Old Fort Road; it is also known as the Fort Road area.
-Fort Road was a historic Native American and fur trader path along the Mississippi River from downtown Saint Paul to Fort Snelling.
+West Seventh is a neighborhood and city district in Saint Paul, Minnesota.
+It comprises three smaller neighborhoods: from west to east, the West End (not to be confused with the West Side), Uppertown (named after the Upper Landing on the Mississippi River), and Irvine Park.
+The neighborhood lies at the base of Summit Hill and along the Mississippi River's western bluffs, spanning the entire length of West 7th Street.
+It is also known as Old Fort Road and the Fort Road area.
+The street follows a historic Native American and fur trader path along the river from downtown Saint Paul to Fort Snelling.

 History

 The first settlement in the West Seventh area, known as "Pig's Eye", was formed by Pierre Parrant in the spring of 1838.
 He along with several Canadians left Fort Snelling and constructed a settlement near Fountain Cave.
 The settlement was quickly destroyed in 1839 by soldiers from Fort Snelling after the army extended the Fort's boundary an additional five miles.
 In the fall of 1838 Edward Phelan built a cabin around 8 modern blocks east of Pig's Eye.
 By 1840 Phelan had sold his claim for $200 to a Canadian family before moving to the present-day East Side of Saint Paul.
 In 1843 the Canadian family sold the claim to John R. Irvine.

 Irvine built a log cabin and docked his boat along the shore.
 He began selling firewood as fuel to steamboats and eventually built a sawmill.
 Steamboats first began to stop to pick up fuel but then began to drop off new settlers and supplies.
 Within five years the location where Irvine docked his boat became a commercial steamboat dock surrounded by warehouses known as the Upper Landing.
 The area surrounding the Upper Landing became known as Uppertown by 1850.
-As the area grew Irvine began selling real estate and the area around a cow pasture he donated to the city in 1849 became Irvine Park, a fashionable residential district.
+As the area grew, Irvine began selling real estate.
+The land around a cow pasture he donated to the city in 1849 became Irvine Park, a fashionable residential district.
 Notable residents included LaFayette Emmett, William Rainey Marshall, Alexander Ramsey and Jacob H. Stewart.

 The West Seventh neighborhood was a traditional immigrant neighborhood for several waves of immigrants to the area.
 The first wave was mostly Germans, who built several breweries in the area by the 1860s.
 The next wave was of Poles and Czechs who came in the 1870s.
 During the 1880s large populations of Irish, German, Czech and Scandinavian immigrants moved to the West End.
 At the turn of the century a large concentration of Italians moved to the neighborhood from southern Italy.
 They settled mostly in the old Polish levee underneath the High Bridge.
 Due to constant flooding and the construction of Shepard Road most left in the 1950s.
 The most recent wave has been Mexicans.